GravityPDF/gravity-pdf-documentation/docs/v5/shop-pdf-template-certificate-royal.md

 ## Limitations

-*Montgomery* can be used with all Gravity Forms.
+*Royal* can be used with all Gravity Forms.
 You'll have access to your form data for use in the certificate through Gravity Forms Merge Tags.
 For more information, see the [Gravity Forms Merge Tags documentation](https://docs.gravityforms.com/category/user-guides/merge-tags-getting-started/).

 ## Configuring

 All PDF templates have common settings that can be configured, such as font, security and PDF attachments, and we recommend [reviewing the PDF setup guide](user-setup-pdf.md) to get a better understanding of all the available settings.
-All template-specific configuration is done from the *Template* tab, and below you'll find detailed information about each option available in *Montgomery*, what it does and how it alters the generated PDF.
+All template-specific configuration is done from the *Template* tab, and below you'll find detailed information about each option available in *Royal*, what it does and how it alters the generated PDF.

 ### Organization Details